Spectral properties of $\mathcal{C}$-graphs: Introduction

-A graph is called a threshold graph \cite{Aguilar1,Aguilar2,Bapat} if it is $P_4,~C_4$ and $2K_2$ free.
-Thus if $G$ is a threshold graph, then it is a cograph, more precisely the class of threshold graphs is a subclass of the class of cographs.
-But in general a threshold graph $G$ is not a $\mathcal{C}$-graph, and if $G\in\mathcal{C}$ then $G$ must be the antiregular graph (a connected graph in which atmost two vertex can have the same degree) $C(1,1,1,\cdots,1)$ or $C(1,2,1,\cdots,1)$.
 For an undirected, simple graph $G$ with $n$ vertices, its adjacency matrix (generally denoted by $A$) is a square matrix whose $(i,j)$-th entry is $1$ if the vertices $i$ and $j$ are connected by an edge and $0$ otherwise.
 We denote the $n$-vertex antiregular graph by $H_n$ and its adjacency matrix by $A_n$.